• Skip to primary navigation

 • The orginal recipe uses a pinch of lemon powder which gives slightly sour taste to the podi to match the store bought podi.
 I added tamarind instead and its purely optional.

-• MTR idli podi has very dominant hing flavour but I added only 1/4 tsp, if you want you can add 1/2 tsp too.
+• MTR idli podi has very dominant hing flavor but I added only 1/4 teaspoon, if you want you can add 1/2 teaspoon too.
 Make sure there is no moisture in the mixer before grinding it.

-Also cool down the ingredients completely before grinding.
+• Also cool down the ingredients completely before grinding.

 Nutrition Facts

-MTR Idli Milagai Podi Recipe
+MTR Style Idli Podi Recipe

 Amount Per Serving (25 g)